tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ![Virus Diagram]({{site.baseurl}}/images/virus.png)

+As can be seen, there are three main components:

+1. The Core Genetic Material
+2. Protein Coat
+3. Envelope

 The Core Genetic Material is the brain of the whole virus and decides how the virus will act.
 This *Core Genetic Material* can be either DNA or RNA.
 The difference is not important for us right now.